 BILLINGHAM, S., 2012.
 "A wanted man": transgender as outlaw in Elizabeth Ruth’s 'Smoke'.
 In: MILLER, V. and OAKLEY, H., eds., Cross-cultural connections in crime fictions Palgrave Macmillan.
 76-90

-My current optional modules include Recent Queer Writing (Level 3/4) and Contemporary North American Writing (Level 2).
-In the past I have taught options on women's writing, Native Writing of Canada and the US, and contemporary Canadian literature.
+My current optional modules include Recent Queer Writing (Level 3/4) and Contemporary North American Fiction (Level 2).
+In the past I have taught options on women's writing, Indigenous Writing of Canada and the US, and contemporary Canadian literature.

-From 2009 I have served as Director of Taught Courses or Director of Undergraduate Studies for the Department, so I am actively involved in designing our curriculum and seeking innovative methods of learning and teaching.
+I have served as Head of Department (2016-20), and also as Director of Taught Courses or Director of Undergraduate Studies for the Department, so I am actively involved in designing our curriculum and seeking innovative methods of learning and teaching.

 I have also conducted research on various women writers such as Carol Shields, Lola Lemire Tostevin and Lorna Crozier.
 Canadian women's writing is particularly strong, making frequent appearances on short-lists for international awards like the Man Booker and Orange prizes.
 Apart from well-established names such as Atwood, Shields, Munro and Laurence, much remains to be done on writers such as Barbara Gowdy, Aritha van Herk, Jeannette Armstrong, and Lee Maracle, to name but a few.
 All inquiries regarding topics on feminist theory or women's writing in general will be welcome.